kisChang/ZenSSH/README_en.md

 The goal of this project is to meet daily SSH usage needs **while keeping it lightweight and performant**, avoiding unnecessary complex features, making it ideal for developers and operations personnel.

+Note: The iOS version has been tested on actual devices, but it is not available on the App Store.
+You need to build and install it yourself.

 ## Features

 * [x] SSH / SFTP / Jump Server / Serial